 But while this is an insight that companies need to learn from, it is also a caution flag.
-This needs to be put in the context of the growing political polarization not just in the U.S., but also Germany, Poland, and Brazil, among other countries.
+This needs to be put in the context of the growing political polarization not just in the U.S. but also in Germany, Poland, Brazil, and other countries.
 We think it can even be linked to the wealth gap in the U.S., and the broader global trend of expanding wealth in select “hub” cities while others decline.

 Can the Center Hold?

 It all evokes the W.B.
-Yeats poem ‘The Second Coming,’ where things fall apart because the “center cannot hold” and “the best lack all conviction, while the worse are full of passionate intensity.”
+Yeats poem “The Second Coming,” where things fall apart because the “center cannot hold” and “the best lack all conviction, while the worst are full of passionate intensity.”

-The center, then, cannot hold if organizations deny what amounts to the fundamental needs, rights and wellbeing of their own customers.
-After all, these customers are stakeholders in their organizations even if they don’t own equity shares.
+The center, then, cannot hold if organizations deny what amounts to the fundamental needs, rights, and wellbeing of their own customers.
+After all, these customers are stakeholders in their organizations, even if they don’t own equity shares.
 This is the essence of license to operate.
 No organization should sell into or service any community or person if fundamental privacy rights, let alone physical health, are not respected.
-Note that the tech sector is the only business other than that of drug dealers who refer to their customers as “users”.
+Note that the tech sector is the only business other than that of drug dealers that refers to its customers as “users.”

 The Role of Blockchain

 We just came back from Deloitte’s 11th Annual Art & Finance Conference in Luxembourg, where the focus was on the challenges and opportunities of innovating blockchain applications for the art market.
-We participated on the panel tackling ‘Art, Law and Technology: what are the main challenges’ to offer our views on issues management and crisis communications.
+We participated on the panel, tackling “Art, Law and Technology: What are the main challenges” to offer our views on issues management and crisis communications.
 Deloitte, which is singularly unique in its attention to the art market as a global professional consultancy, has a deep understanding of the transformative powers of digitization.
-Its EMEA Technology Research & Insights Leader, Hans van Grieken, as a theory, and for Deloitte’s clients, a practice for understanding “digital DNA” that enables scaling of a business.
+Its EMEA Technology Research & Insights leader, Hans van Grieken, has a theory and, for Deloitte’s clients, a practice for understanding “digital DNA” that enables the scaling of a business.

-All great innovations seem to start that way: as some new force which distributes power and the means to obtaining and using it.
-That was the inspiration of the Internet, then came debates about the “digital divide”, then the move to monopolistic market positions by the likes of Facebook and Google.
+All great innovations seem to start that way—as some new force that distributes power and the means of obtaining and using it.
+That was the inspiration of the Internet.
+Then came debates about the “digital divide” and then the move to monopolistic market positions by the likes of Facebook and Google.
 We hope blockchain applications can be different.
-The Role of Blockchain This is where blockchain comes into it, prospectively.
+The Role of Blockchain—this is where blockchain comes into it, prospectively.

 - The more countries move to the political and ideological extremes, the greater risks there are for corporations.
 This must be figured into risk management and crisis communications preparedness and planning.